 - Accommodation: Wildman Wilderness Lodge, 1-night on full board basis

-- After breakfast we drive to Jabiru via Mamukala Wetlands and Bird Hide, corssing over the South Alligator River floodplains on the lookout for yellow chat, spotted harrier, letter-winged kite and zitting cisticola.
+- After breakfast we drive to Jabiru via Mamukala Wetlands and Bird Hide, crossing over the South Alligator River floodplains on the lookout for Australian pratincole, Australian swamphen, spotted harrier, black-shouldered kite and zitting cisticola.
 Then to Mamukala Wetlands, where there is a dedicated bird hide for wetland and woodland birds, as well as birds of prey.
-Mamukala is beautiful all year but is at its most dramatic in the late dry season (September - October) when thousands of magpie geese congregate to feed - a must-see for avid photographers and birdwatchers.
+Mamukala is beautiful all year but is at its most dramatic in the late dry season when thousands of magpie geese congregate to feed - a must-see for avid photographers and birdwatchers.

 - Accommodation: Anbinik Kakadu Resort, 2-nights on full board basis

 - This morning we go on the Manngarre Walk on the East Alligator River in search of monsoon forest species such as rainbow pitta, little shrike-thrush and rose-crowned fruit-dove.
 We also visit the Ubirr art site to see the great collection of Aboriginal rock paintings.